blbadger/blbadger.github.io/fractal-geometry.md

 ### More self-similar fractals

-Mandelbrot's [book](https://books.google.com/books/about/The_Fractal_Geometry_of_Nature.html?id=0R2LkE3N7-oC) contains a number of classic fractals, and here are a few re-created.

 The Sierpinski triangle (which will resemble a triforce for those of you who played Zelda) is one of the most distinctive fractals presented in the book.
 There are two orientations the curve takes, which means that the drawing proceeds as follows: